 The motion is carried.
 All men foresee in that defeat the Dictator's downfall.
-A solitary cry rose from the galleries; it was caught up; it circled through the hall, the audience: "A bas le tyrant!
-Vive la republique!"
-(Down with the tyrant!
-Hurrah for the republic!)
+A solitary cry rose from the galleries; it was caught up; it circled through the hall... the audience : "A bas le tyrant!
+Vive la République !"\

-CHAPTER 7.XII.
+CHAPTER XII.

-Aupres d'un corps aussi avili que la Convention, il restait des chances pour que Robespierre sortit vainqueur de cette lutte.
-Lacretelle, volume xii.
-(Amongst a body so debased as the Convention, there still remained some chances that Robespierre would come off victor in the struggle.)
+Auprès d'un corps aussi avili que la Convention il restait des chances pour que Robespierre sortît vainqueur de cette lutte. † - LACRE-TELLE, vol. xii.

 As Robespierre left the hall, there was a dead and ominous silence in the crowd without.
 The herd, in every country, side with success; and the rats run from the falling tower.
-But Robespierre, who wanted courage, never wanted pride, and the last often supplied the place of the first; thoughtfully, and with an impenetrable brow, he passed through the throng, leaning on St. Just, Payan and his brother following him.
+But Robespierre, who wanted courage, never wanted pride, and the last often supplied the place of the first: thoughtfully, and with an impenetrable brow, he passed through the throng, leaning on St. Just, Payan and his brother following him.